 Deleting a person while all persons are being shown

-Prerequisites: List all persons using the list
+Prerequisites: List all persons using the list command.
+Multiple persons in the list.

 Test case: delete 1